(Validated UGC via AP video)

 Doctors Without Borders said Thursday that a hospital it supported in the Syrian city of Aleppo was bombed, destroying the key pediatric facility and killing at least 14 people.

-The medical humanitarian aid group, also known by its French acronym, MSF, said in a statement that two doctors were among the casualties, including one of last pediatricians in Aleppo, and that other medical structures in the city had also been attacked this week.
+The medical humanitarian aid group, also known by its French acronym, MSF, said in a statement that two doctors were among the casualties, including one of the last pediatricians in Aleppo, and that other medical structures in the city had also been attacked this week.

 Witnesses said the Al Quds hospital was hit by a missile from a fighter jet Wednesday, according to CNN.

 "MSF categorically condemns this outrageous targeting of yet another medical facility in Syria," said Muskilda Zancada, MSF head of mission for Syria.
-"This devastating attack has destroyed a vital hospital in Aleppo, and the main referral center for pediatric care in the area.
+"This devastating attack has destroyed a vital hospital in Aleppo and the main referral center for pediatric care in the area.
 Where is the outrage among those with the power and obligation to stop this carnage?"

-MSF, along with the International Committee of the Red Cross (ICRC), which also supported the Al Quds hospital, took to Twitter to express outrage over what appeared to be deliberate targeting of the life-saving facility.
+MSF, along with the International Committee of the Red Cross (ICRC), which also supported the Al Quds hospital, took to Twitter to express outrage over what appeared to be a deliberate targeting of the life-saving facility.

 \u201cDestroyed #MSF-supported hospital in Aleppo was well known locally & hit by direct airstrike on Wednesday.
 Hospitals are #notatarget #Syria\u201d— MSF International (@MSF International) 1461831653